openline-ai/openline.ai/blog/introducing-timeline.md

 ---
 slug: introducing-timeline
-title: Why didn’t anybody think of this before?
-Introducing Timeline.
+title: Introducing Timeline - Know your customers better than ever!
 description: The entire history of your customer relationship at your fingertips.
 date: 2023-03-27
 image: ./images/hero/timeline-hero.jpg